Using Wing with PyQt

 To get started using Wing, refer to the tutorial in the Help menu in Wing or the Quickstart Guide.

 PyQt is a commercial GUI development environment that runs with native look and feel on Windows, Linux/Unix, Mac OS, and mobile devices.
 While Wing does not include a GUI builder for PyQt, it does provide the most advanced capabilities available for the Python programming language and it can be used with other available GUI builders, as described below.

 Installation and Configuration

-Take the following steps to set up and configure Wing IDE for use with PyQt:
+Take the following steps to set up and configure Wing for use with PyQt:

 - Install Python, PyQt, and Wing.
-The Wing IDE Quickstart Guide provides installation instructions for Wing.
+The Quickstart Guide provides installation instructions for Wing.

 - Select Show Python Environment from the Source menu and if the Python version reported there doesn't match the one you're using with PyQt, then select Project Properties from the Project menu and use the Python Executable field to select the correct Python version.